dominicpeel/CodeTutorGPT/README.md

 - Encourages active learning
 - Automatic code compilation and execution
 - Code and error feedback
-- User interaction through `user_feedback.py`
+- User interaction through \`user_feedback.py\`

 ## How to Use

 1. Clone the repository.
 2. Install dependencies: `pip install -r requirements.txt`
 3. Run the main script. `python main.py`
-4. Modify the 'lesson.c' file to complete the assigned tasks.
+4. Modify the 'lesson.c' or 'lesson.py' file to complete the assigned tasks.
-5. User the 'user_feedback.py' chat or 'user_feedback.txt' to communicate with the tutor.
+5. Use the 'user_feedback.py' chat or 'user_feedback.txt' to communicate with the tutor.
 6. Monitor the output for feedback from the AI tutor.
 7. To provide feedback or interact with the tutor, use `user_feedback.py`.